Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 War, he said, was profitable for the few and devastating for the many.

 What makes Butler important is not that every sentence he wrote should be treated as scripture.
 What makes him important is that he had earned the right to speak from experience.
 He had seen the gap between official justification and material interest.
-He understood that patriotic language could be used to send young men into places where money, trade, and influence were never far from the real story.
+He understood that patriotic language could be used to send young men into places where money, trade, influence, and geopolitical positioning were never far from the real story.

-This matters because anti-war criticism is often dismissed as weakness, na�vet�, or disloyalty.
+This matters because anti-war criticism is often dismissed as weakness, naïveté, or disloyalty.

 But some of the most serious warnings have come from people who wore the uniform, commanded troops, understood strategy, and still came away disturbed by the machinery.

-Dwight Eisenhower, another soldier-president, warned in his farewell address about the "military-industrial complex."[^2] That phrase has been repeated so often it risks becoming decorative, but it was not decorative when he said it.
+Dwight Eisenhower, another soldier-president, warned in his farewell address about the “military-industrial complex.”[^2] That phrase has been repeated so often it risks becoming decorative, but it was not decorative when he said it.

 Eisenhower understood that a permanent arms economy could quietly shape democratic priorities.
 He knew that when weapons production, national security bureaucracy, congressional districts, private industry, and military planning become deeply intertwined, the nation may begin drifting toward war not because anyone consciously wants catastrophe, but because too many institutions become dependent on preparation for it.

 No conspiracy required.